 Contact Us About a Hair Relaxer Cancer Lawsuit

 Our lawyers are currently seeking product liability cases alleging that chemicals in hair relaxer products caused uterine cancer.
 If you have a potential claim, our attorneys want to help you.
-If you were diagnosed with uterine cancer or another reproductive injury after regularly using chemical hair relaxers, contact our law firm today for a free consultation at 800-553-8082 or get a free case evaluation online.
+If you were diagnosed with uterine cancer or other cancer after regularly using chemical hair relaxers, contact our law firm today for a free consultation at 800-553-8082 or get a free case evaluation online.